27 Oct 2020

 The other classes of NICs (2 to 4) are for the self-employed and voluntary contributions that employees make to top up benefits.

 Companies also pay employer’s national insurance on directors’ salaries.
 This applies even if you are the director of your own company running payroll and are the only employee.

 NIC earnings thresholds can be calculated weekly or monthly.
-There are various limits governing what employees pay, but the main threshold for employers is £732 (£169 a week) - once your staff earn above that, you must start paying employer’s national insurance for them.
+There are various limits governing what employees pay, but the main threshold for employers is £732 a month (£169 a week) - once your staff earn above that, you must start paying employer’s national insurance for them.

 The rate of NICs that employers contribute depends on the national insurance category letter of the employee.